Local Government (Disqualification) Act 2022

 Government Spending

-The bill is not expected to have a significant direct impact on government spending.
-The administrative costs associated with implementing the changes are likely to be minimal.
+The bill is not expected to have a significant impact on UK government spending.
+The changes are administrative in nature, primarily involving updating existing legislation and regulations.

 Groups Affected